Importance of Millennials at the workplace

 This generation of employees expects clarity from their manager.
-They also like to know the reason why they are being told to do those specific tasks.
+The manager must communicate with the employees about the purpose of a certain task.
 Having casual conversations with them will give managers insights on how to engage them.

 Don’t deny the use of technology

 Millennials are very tech-savvy since they were born in the digital age.
 You cannot practically take back something they were born with.
 Denying them access to mobile phones or restricting certain social media platforms will make them dull.